 Are there limits to how much I can contribute?

-Additionally, in order to make a non-concessional contribution your total super balance must be below the general transfer balance cap at the end of the previous financial year ($1.6 million for the 2017-18 financial year).
-To learn more, visit the ATO website.
+Additionally, to make a non-concessional contribution, your total super balance must be below the general transfer balance cap at the end of the previous financial year ($1.6 million from 2017/2018).

 How do I make an after-tax contribution to my super?